Background

 Local tips

-• Respect local customs by dressing modestly when visiting the temple.
+• Respect local customs by dressing modestly and removing shoes before entering the temple.

 widget icon